We thought you'd ask that, so we wrote this little piece.

 Not everyone comes from a culture where camping in the woods is normal, we know.
 Even though this might be a new experience for you and you don't intuitively see the benefits, we strongly encourage you to try this program.
 Don't think of it as living in a tent, think of it as a chance to make great friends ahead of starting college.
 Even if this is entirely foreign to you, we know you won't regret it.
 New challenges are what college is all about, right?

 Absolutely.
 You can move your stuff into your room on Tuesday when you arrive and you'll stay there for the first night of AA.
 You won't have time to completely set up all your stuff, but there's plenty of time for that the day after AA is over.
 Want a closer look at the schedule?

 Sorry, no. Rooms are used for summer programs and may not have been prepared for you by then.
 If you're flying in from Nepal or Scotland, then we may make an exception, but not New Jersey.
 We have to be strict on this.

 Lots of people go on AA who have never done this kind of stuff before (about 25% of participants, in fact, and most of the rest haven't done much more).
 There are experienced leaders and probably some others in your group who will be happy to show you how to do things.
 Most of the trips are designed with beginners in mind.
 (More information on the Adirondack region).
 There are no lions, fewer spiders than live in your house but, we suspect, more live bears.
-Did you know that there has NEVER been anyone attacked by a bear in the Adirondacks since anyone started counting, and the only ones have been on people foolish enough to be deliberately feeding a bear?
+Did you know that there has NEVER been an unprovoked bear attack in the Adirondacks since anyone started counting, and the four that have happened have been on people foolish enough to be deliberately feeding a bear?
 You'll be fine.